newtork/newtork.github.io/_posts/2016-12-18-Docker-domain-controller-with-samba.md

 As I needed to configure different content management systems, cloud storage, webspace and groupware solutions, I wanted them to use the same *Active Directory* connection, which could be served from a classic Microsoft domain controller.
 But here is an interesting, yet unstable, alternative: [Samba][samba] + [Bind9][bind9] can be integrated and serve as Active Directory with DNS server.
 This is useful when testing authentication on various software.
 In my [groupware collection][github-main] you will find the new [Domain Controller docker image][github-domain].
 You can download it from [Docker Hub][dockerhub].

-<-hint-->
+{% include tags/hint-start.html %}
 Docker containers are not meant to host such critical company infrastructure!
 Consider this docker setup ignored and always use at least **one dedicated server** when building a *Domain Controller* in production.
-<-hint-->
+{% include tags/hint-end.html %}

 Download it either from [DockerHub][dockerhub]...